peterkirkland/peterkirkland/README.md

 HELLO!!!!!!!!!!! my name is Lukas! you can call me Luks or Luk or any other nicknames coz I don't really mind...
 I'm always at the hetalia base! sometimes sitting alone or with friends, either way. sit with me!!!
 I really love company, and I'm sure my friends don't mind!

-i can be quite shy but I'll try speaking up for myself, I'm a lot more energetic when I'm close with someone! plz oomf me up I need hetalia frends so bad... ;_;
+i can be quite shy but I'll try speaking up for myself, I'm a lot more energetic when I'm close with someone! plz oomf me up I need hetalia frends so bad...
+T_T

 i don't exactly have a DNI... but please try to be respectful when we never met, especially when I'm still a minor!! if you do anything problematic I wouldn't exactly care but I wouldn't support either... sorry!

 dance to pay le ✨respect✨
+how EVERYONE be moving:

 ![Image](https://github.com/user-attachments/assets/5e43b9e6-11f5-4436-a28f-4459bc30955a)